Kathy Karpan: United States Department of the Interior

-Later life
+Later life and death

 As Clinton's presidency came to an end, Karpan considered applying for jobs in private business or non-governmental organizations.
 She indicated that she did not plan to return to political life.
 After the inauguration of George W. Bush as president in January 2001, Karpan returned to her law practice in Cheyenne.
 The law office opened as Bagley, Karpan, Rose and White in November 2001.
 In 2007, the law firm dissolved under its former name and became Karpan and White, P.C.

 During the 2002 Wyoming gubernatorial election, Karpan endorsed Paul Hickey for the Democratic nomination.
 She supported Hillary Clinton during the 2008 Wyoming Democratic presidential caucuses and served as a Clinton delegate at the party's national convention.
 During the 2010 Wyoming gubernatorial election, Karpan served as co-chair of Leslie Peterson's gubernatorial campaign alongside Joe Evans.
 She again supported Clinton during the 2016 Democratic presidential primaries.
 In the same year, Karpan served as the state chair of Ryan Greene's House of Representatives campaign.

+Karpan died in Cheyenne on October 24, 2025, at the age of 83 after having cancer for months.